SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 After the fine pass completes, the rasterizer copies the output texture to the target texture and submits the command buffer.

-At that point the staged scene has completed and the flush-scoped resources can be released with the context.
+At that point the staged scene has completed and the per-flush resource contents can be discarded while any reusable arena allocations are returned to the backend cache.

 ## Chunked Oversized-Scene Execution

 Some scenes exceed the device's single-binding limits even though they are otherwise valid staged scenes.
-The main example is the `segments` binding growing beyond the device's `MaxStorageBufferBindingSize`.
+Common examples are `segments`, `path rows`, or `path tiles` growing beyond the device's `MaxStorageBufferBindingSize`.

 The chunked path exists for that case.